ayush-2810/STL-functions/README.md

 **binary_search(startaddress, endaddress, valuetofind)** : This function search for the element in the array and returns 0 and 1 in logn time complexity.
   - **Time complexity** : O(logn)

-**auto** : Use of auto is to avoid long initializations when creating iterators for containers.
+**auto** : Use of auto is to avoid long initializations when creating iterators for containers like vectors, maps, etc.

 **a[n]{0}** : Declares dictionary with n number of elements initialized to 0.